Frequently Asked Questions

 Check out the year-round offerings from our Education department for more family-friendly and educational opera experiences!

 Wheelchair accessible seating is located on the first floor of the Opera House, which can be accessed through the garden entrance on the uphill side of the building.
-Call the Box Office to reserve seats at 303.292.6700.
+Call the Box Office to reserve seats at 303.292.6700 and please make sure to share any specific needs when you place your order.
 Stairs are required to access any seat from Row J or higher in this historic building.

 We suggest arriving about 30 minutes before a performance to ensure that you are able to park, take in the charming historic setting and get comfortably seated.
 We do not allow late entry due to the intimacy of our Opera House, so plan for plenty of time to get here.